fireship-io/fireship.io/content/lessons/ffmpeg-useful-techniques/index.md

 The `split` filter splits the video stream into two branches, one to generate the palette and the other to apply it.

-The [palettegen](https://ffmpeg.org/ffmpeg-filters.html#palettegen-1) filter creates a color palette based on the input video and and outputs the palette as a video stream, which is passed to the paletteuse filter along with the original video stream.
+The [palettegen](https://ffmpeg.org/ffmpeg-filters.html#palettegen-1) filter creates a color palette based on the input video and outputs the palette as a video stream, which is passed to the paletteuse filter along with the original video stream.

 Additional ideas for Gif optimization are discussed here by [Giphy Engineering](https://engineering.giphy.com/how-to-make-gifs-with-ffmpeg/).